-Most likely, adsorption by It is, after filtration (understood as the retention of solids greater than a certain size), the second most used separation operation by humans in terms of frequency.
+Most likely, adsorption by activated carbon It is, after filtration (understood as the retention of solids greater than a certain size), the second most used separation operation by humans in terms of frequency.
 Science has approached the subject with interest and depth.
-It is not uncommon for you to find surprising results in the laboratory, but in large-scale application they are not so surprising, they represent higher costs than expected, which sometimes even discourages their use.
+It is not uncommon for you to find surprising results in the laboratory, but that in large-scale applications they are not so surprising, they represent higher costs than expected, which sometimes even discourages their use.

 The purpose of this text is to briefly expose and explain some of the most common operational errors in the application of activated carbons that occur because they do not consider variables that do not affect the laboratory, but do affect the scope of their application.